aws-solutions-library-samples/aws-insurancelake-etl/docs/using_sql.md

     claimdata
 ```

-The following Cleanse-to-Consume Glue Job parameters are available for substitution (all case sensitive):
+The following Cleanse-to-Consume AWS Glue job parameters are available for substitution (all are case sensitive):

 |Parameter Name	|Description
 |---	|---
-|JOB_ID	|Unique value assigned to the Glue Job definition at the time InsuranceLake infrastructure is deployed (remains static between Glue job runs)
+|JOB_ID	|Unique value assigned to the job definition at the time InsuranceLake infrastructure is deployed (remains static between job runs)
-|JOB_RUN_ID	|Unique value assigned to the Glue Job run; uniquely identifies each ETL pipeline and Glue Job run
+|JOB_RUN_ID	|Unique value assigned to the job run; uniquely identifies each ETL pipeline and job run
-|JOB_NAME	|Name of the Glue Job definition, assigned at the time InsuranceLake infrastructure is deployed
+|JOB_NAME	|Name of the job definition, assigned at the time InsuranceLake infrastructure is deployed
 |environment	|Name of the deployment environment for the ETL infrastructure, as defined in [configuration.py](https://github.com/aws-samples/aws-insurancelake-etl/blob/main/lib/configuration.py#L6)
-|TempDir	|S3 path to the Glue Job temporary storage
+|TempDir	|Resource URI to the job temporary storage in Amazon S3
-|txn_bucket	|S3 path to the Glue Job ETL Scripts bucket
+|txn_bucket	|Resource URI to the job ETL Scripts Amazon S3 bucket
-|txn_sql_prefix_path	|Path to the ETL configuration in the Glue Job ETL Scripts bucket
+|txn_sql_prefix_path	|Path (relative to the ETL Scripts bucket) to the Cleanse-to-Consume configuration (by defaults, `/etl/transformation-sql`)
-|source_bucket	|S3 path to the Cleanse bucket
+|source_bucket	|Resource URI to the Cleanse Amazon S3 bucket
-|target_bucket	|S3 path to the Consume bucket
+|target_bucket	|Resource URI to the Consume Amazon S3 bucket
-|dq_results_table	|DynamoDB table name for Glue Data Quality results
+|dq_results_table	|Amazon DynamoDB table name for AWS Glue Data Quality results
-|data_lineage_table	|DynamoDB table name where data lineage logging to be stored
+|data_lineage_table	|Amazon DynamoDB table name where data lineage logging to be stored
-|state_machine_name	|Name of the Step Function State Machine definition, assigned at the time InsuranceLake is deployed
+|state_machine_name	|Name of the AWS Step Function State Machine definition, assigned at the time InsuranceLake is deployed
-|execution_id	|Unique value assigned to the Step Functions State Machine execution; uniquely identifies the ETL pipeline run
+|execution_id	|Unique value assigned to the AWS Step Functions State Machine execution; uniquely identifies the ETL pipeline run
 |source_key	|First and second level folder structure as defined in the Collect bucket in the form `database/table`
-|source_database_name	|Glue Catalog database name pointing to the Cleanse bucket on which to run the Spark and Athena SQL by default
+|source_database_name	|Data Catalog database name pointing to the Cleanse bucket on which to run the Spark and Athena SQL by default
-|target_database_name	|Glue Catalog database name pointing to the Consume bucket where the Spark SQL results will be written
+|target_database_name	|Data Catalog database name pointing to the Consume bucket where the Spark SQL results will be written
-|table_name	|Glue Catalog database name pointing to the common table name used in the Cleanse and Consume databases
+|table_name	|Data Catalog database name pointing to the common table name used in the Cleanse and Consume databases
 |base_file_name	|Name of the source filename as it appears in the Collect bucket
-|p_year	|Value used in the year partition as specified in the Step Functions State Machine input parameters (by default, corresponds to the created date of the source file)
+|p_year	|Value used in the year partition as specified in the AWS Step Functions State Machine input parameters (by default, corresponds to the created date of the source file)
-|p_month	|Value used in the month partition as specified in the Step Functions State Machine input parameters (by default, corresponds to the created date of the source file)
+|p_month	|Value used in the month partition as specified in the AWS Step Functions State Machine input parameters (by default, corresponds to the created date of the source file)
-|p_day	|Value used in the day of month partition as specified in the Step Functions State Machine input parameters (by default, corresponds to the created date of the source file)
+|p_day	|Value used in the day of month partition as specified in the AWS Step Functions State Machine input parameters (by default, corresponds to the created date of the source file)

 ## Pattern Library

 What follows is a set of SQL patterns for both Spark SQL and Athena SQL designed to solve specific use cases.
 This library of patterns will be added to over time.

+{: .note }
+We place commas in front of field names in our SQL instead of at the end, because when the comma is isolated and in front, it is harder to forget adding a new comma when adding a new field.

 ### Simplest Method to Populate Consume

-If the data in your Cleanse bucket table is suitable for consumption and you prefer to only grant user access to Consume layer tables, us this simple query to publish a copy of the table in the Consume bucket.
+If the data in your Cleanse bucket table is suitable for consumption and you prefer to only grant user access to Consume layer tables, use this simple query to publish a copy of the table in the Consume bucket.
 The use of `select *` will ensure that any schema changes made in the Cleanse table will also be made in the Consume table.

 ```sql
 SELECT *